Homes than burn faster than ever before

-- From 2010 to 2014, there was an average of 5,630 home structure fires per year in which upholstered furniture was the first item ignited.
-These fires caused an annual average of 440 civilian fire deaths, 700 civilian fire injuries, and $269 million in direct property damage
+- From 2010 to 2014, in the US there was an average of 5,630 home structure fires per year in which upholstered furniture was the first item ignited.
+These fires caused an annual average of 440 civilian fire deaths, 700 civilian fire injuries, and $269 million in direct property damage.

-- Overall, fires beginning with upholstered furniture accounted for 18 percent of home fire deaths
+- Overall, fires beginning with upholstered furniture accounted for 18% of home fire deaths.

 As we have already seen, electrical fires are the main cause of home fires.
 Nonetheless, heating sources also represent a high percentage in the origin of a fire.
 This, combined with the materials currently used at thome, entails a high risk regarding fire.